arihantbansal/devsoc-project/README.md

-# Scheddy - Your Scheduling ally!
+# Scheddy - Your Scheduling Ally!

 Scheddy helps you schedule meetings without the back-and-forth emails.